 By default, the oplog backups are restored to the Job Results directory on each node.

-To provide inputs for the primary member in each replica set, under Replica set options, click the pencil icon.
+To provide inputs for the primary member in each replica set, under Replica set options, click the edit button.

 The Provide inputs for primary member dialog box appears.

 Enter the new values for the primary member, and then click Save.

-To add a secondary member for each replica set, under Replica set options, click the plus icon.
+To add a secondary member for each replica set, under Replica set options, click the add button.

 The Provide inputs for secondary member dialog box appears.

 Enter the values for the secondary member, and then click Save.

-By default, the Stop MongoDB services check box is enabled to automatically shut down the destination MongoDB servers and clean up the data directories as part of the restore operation.
+By default, the Automatic Restore check box is selected, to automatically shut down the destination MongoDB servers and clean up the data directories as part of the restore.

-Note: If the Stop MongoDB services check box is cleared, then before you submit the restore, you must manually shut down the servers and clean up the dbPath.
+Note: If the Automatic Restore check box is cleared, then before you submit the restore, you must manually shut down the servers and clean up the dbPath.